Tribal Research and Cultural Institute: Functions

 The primary function of this institute is to conduct research on tribal issues as also to study and gauge the various schemes' impact on Tribal life in the state.
 It further offers in-serve training courses and also coaching to the tribal aspirants vying for jobs through degree and diploma courses among others.
 It also runs Youth Leadership Training Programmes aimed at tribal groups.

-Facilitates
+Facilities

 Tripura State Tribal Museum is located in the building of this institute.
 The institute also has a library with books related to tribals.
 It publishes two research journals biannually, a literary journal 'SAIMA' and a journal on Tribal Life and culture 'TUI'.